-The principal subsidiaries of the Group are disclosed in Note 34 to the Consolidated Financial Statements (pages 94 to 95), including particulars as to the country, name of the company, registered office, share capital and the Group's shareholding in percent.
+The principal subsidiaries of the Group are disclosed in Note 34 to the Consolidated Financial Statements (pages 92 to 93), including particulars as to the country, name of the company, registered office, share capital and the Group's shareholding in percent.
+Such list includes the most important subsidiaries of the Group based on (i) net sales, (ii) total assets, (iii) headcount and (iv) share capital.